Plan Your Trip

 Questions about Pratt tours can be directed to Lauren Stulgis at email@example.com or 919-660-5996.

 As you explore the academic transition from high school to college, attending a college class can be one of the most significant and eye-opening experiences you may have.
 Duke undergraduate classes in every department and program are open to visitors.
-The registrar's office maintains a full course listing, and these classes have been pre-approved for visitors.
+The registrar's office maintains a full course listing.

 Please note that times and locations are subject to change without notice; courses may take field trips, take advantage of another room's technological amenities, or take advantage of warm weather to meet outside on the quad.